 Make sure to add comments throughout to explain your changes.
 The other side shouldn’t have to guess what your intent behind the change was.
 And when left to do all the work, they’ll probably just reject it altogether.

 Also, don’t include comments that simply state “rejected” or “added back in” since these comments offer no explanation and leave the other side guessing at how to resolve your concern.
-Offer up a legitimate reason and your chances of winning the argument will increase.
+Offer up a legitimate reason and your chances of persuading the other party will increase.

 By the end of this step, your paper should be completely highlighted, meaning all terms are sufficiently addressed or have been redlined into the counterparty paper.